roualdes/bridgestan/paper/paper.md

 no prior interface which exposed Stan's log density calculations could allow.

-Other software in the Stan ecosystem offer some overlapping features with `BridgeStan`.
-For instance, `rstan` offers functions `log_prob` and `grad_log_prob`, which provide access to the log joint density and its gradient.
-Similarly, `httpstan` offers `log_prob` and `log_prob_grad`.
+Other software in the Stan ecosystem provides some overlapping features with `BridgeStan`.
+For instance, `rstan` [@rstan] offers functions `log_prob` and `grad_log_prob`, which provide access to the log joint density and its gradient.
+Similarly, `httpstan` [@httpstan] offers `log_prob` and `log_prob_grad`.
 Such cases of similar functionality are unfortunately limited.
-As of 2023-05-19, `rstan` via CRAN is still on Stan version 2.21.0 and the development version of `rstan`, which is not hosted on CRAN, is on Stan version 2.26.1, while the latest version of Stan at 2.32.2.
-Further, `rstan` is limited to the host language R.  On the other hand, `httpstan` is a Python package which offers a REST API for access to the methods of a Stan model.
-The REST API offers access to the methods of a Stan model to other languages than just Python, but by design can not take advantage of direct memory access of the host language.  `BridgeStan` remedies both of these shortcommings by providing a thin shim between any host language with a foreign function interface to C and the C++ of Stan.
+As of 2023-05-19, `rstan` via CRAN is still on Stan version 2.21.0 (released 2019-10-18) and the development version of `rstan`, which is not hosted on CRAN, is on Stan version 2.26.1 (released 2021-02-17), while the latest version of Stan at 2.32.2.
+Further, `rstan` is limited to the host language R.
+On the other hand, `httpstan` is a Python package which offers a REST API, primarily targetting the Stan algorithms, which allows some limited access to the methods of a Stan model.
+The REST API may be used by languages other than Python, but by design cannot take advantage of direct memory access of the host language.
+Additionally, `httpstan` is not natively supported on Windows operating systems.
+`BridgeStan` addresses these issues by providing a portable and easy to maintain shim between any host language with a foreign function interface to C and the core C++ of Stan.

 Existing tools with similar automatic differentiation functionality include `JAX` [@Bradbury:2018] and `Turing.jl` via the `JuliaAD`